Welcome to the San Juan cruise port guide! (Post updated: October 2023)

-Pan American Pier is located approximately 4 km/2.5 miles from Old San Juan pier and the historic center (a 10-minute drive).
-Sometimes, the cruise lines provide shuttle buses, whereas sometimes you will need to take a taxi at a cost of $10 per taxi one way.
+Pan American Pier is located approximately 4 km/2.5 miles from Old San Juan Pier and the historic center (a 10-minute drive).
+Sometimes, the cruise lines provide shuttle buses, whereas sometimes you will need to take a taxi.
 The main advantage of this pier is its proximity to the Isla Grande Airport which is located right across the cruise terminal.

 - The port area and the town center are flat and wheelchair-accessible.